rahulpower2012/SparksFoundation-DS-ML-internship/Task5/README.md

 2. Profit with respect to geographical regions, Segments, categories, etc.
 3. Areas for improvment in profit.
 3. Scopr for increse in sales.

+The working demo of the project can be found at https://drive.google.com/file/d/1ij8px8Dta9-PW266qUrNlu2T2Bf2bc1r/view?usp=sharing